chrissiedeist/github_to_trello/README.md

 - Creates a list for each specified repo (if a list for that repo is not already present)
 - Adds or updates cards for all open issues or PRs in that repo
 - Adds or updates color labels to cards based on date last updated
-- Removes cards for issues that have been closed

 ## Setup
 Running this script requires: